HeDeAnTheonlyone/Taglib/README.md

 I always add new tags to hopefully make it the biggest and best tags library to ever exist and to eventually cover everything you could potentially need.

-If you consider using this library in your data pack please credit me.
+If you consider using this library in your data pack please mention this pack.